MuhammadAttique020/street-car-racing/README.md

         opponents that are controlled by computer in a racing tournament, the player’s goal is to get to the destination as soon as possible while trying to avoid bumping to other cars or road object, the final score will be posted according to the finishing position, numbers of bumps and the time.
+        When the car hits the another car the car will reduce his speed. if the player reach the finsih lines first than player will win the race and if computer player reach the finish line first than the player will loose the race.
         <br>
         <br>
         This game has some other core mechanics with some other features as well.
 The racing track will be consists of single road.